pjbiggs/SING_aotearoa_2019/README.md

 library(ggplot2)
 ```

 Either way, this is the code we want to use.
+Your top left -- source -- window should be empty.
 If we copy this text into the source window, highlight the line it is on and hit the run button, we see a response in the console below.
 Let's give it a try with this line of code....

 ![](Rinstructions.png)

 Ok, you should see something like the following in the console (number 6), if not please raise your hand to get some help.
-What we have done here is not so important (we have loaded a pre-packed piece of R software called a library) as the fact you have run a command in RStudio and it did something.
+What we have done here is not so important (we have loaded a pre-packed piece of R software called a library that does a great many things for us) as the fact you have run a command in RStudio and it did something.
 Well done!
 We are going to be doing more of this soon...

 ---